 The formal structure of the Little League classifies its participants according to their ages and skills at times.
 For the optimal playing experience, each category may need altered field measurement criteria.
 So here are the various groups:

-Tee Ball: For players between 4 and 7 years of age, this curriculum is often the first to be used by families to educate their children basics in baseball while promoting pleasure.
+- Tee Ball: For players between 4 and 7 years of age, this curriculum is often the first to be used by families to educate their children basics in baseball while promoting pleasure.
+You can check also Best Tee Drills For Softball..
 It contains unique criteria for bats, balls and field dynamics, since it is the entrance level division.
 For example, tea ball is the only category that normally has a distance of 50 feet from base to base.

 These are the standard Little League baseball divisions, each of which need distinct field constructions.
 However, you may have some alternative names, like Bronco and Pinto.
 These are the PONY League divisions.